 - Suppose there is a miracle overnight that solves the problem or challenges you brought into this session.
 How will you start to discover the next morning that the miracle has happened?

 - It is one week from now, and I am visiting you.
 What will be the 1st observable change I notice that makes me realize you have made progress?

 - How will others see your progress?

-- On a scale of 1 – 10 where 10 means you’ve gotten to the point where you can stop worrying, and 1 means the opposite, where are you when you notice progress?
+- On a scale of 1 – 10, where 10 means you’ve reached the point where you can stop worrying, and 1 means the opposite, where are you when you notice progress?

-- From your response on the scale, what has happened to keep you at the number?
+- What has happened to keep you at the number from your response on the scale?